joesteele/click/README.md

 # Click
 A simple frontend skeleton for use in quickly prototyping ideas.
-Out of the box you following are setup for you:
+Out of the box the following are setup for you:
 - Static server serving all routes to the Backbone app
 - Automatic on the fly SCSS/CoffeeScript compliation
 - Browserify setup for using CommonJS style requires